-We begin this classic "Textiles and Culture" adventure in Lima where we visit museums of ceramics and textiles, and enjoy the fusion cuisine of this bustling seaside capital.
-In Lima, we stay in the upscale Miraflores area, in a charming B&B overflowing with geraniums.
+We begin this adventure in Lima where we visit museums of ceramics and textiles, and enjoy the renowned cuisine of this bustling seaside capital.
+In both Lima and Cuzco, meals are eaten at venues varying from excellent upscale restaurants owned by famous chefs creating fusion specialties and new twists on traditional foods--to a simple and delicious lunch with local villagers in the Andean highlands.
+In Lima, we stay in the upscale Miraflores area, in a charming B and B overflowing with geraniums.

-From Trujillo, we fly over the Andes to CUZCO where we stay in an always-popular and charming 18th C. mansion with comfortable rooms, hand-carved doors and a beautiful central courtyard.
+After enjoying Lima's museums and restaurants, we'll fly over the Andes to Cuzco.
+There we stay in an always-popular and charming 18th C. mansion with comfortable rooms, hand-carved doors and a beautiful central courtyard.
 We will visit several highland textile villages with Peruvian Master Weaver, Nilda Callañaupa, Director of the Cuzco Center for Traditional Textiles.

 There we'll meet knitters and the weavers, watch them at work, and perhaps show them what we are working on; it's always fun to share with these talented textile artists.
 Nilda will be on hand to explain the complex weaving techniques; Cynthia and the knitters, both men and women, will show you their ingenious knitting, joining and stranding methods.
 One day we'll learn to dye alpaca yarns with natural dyes such as cochineal and various flowers and leaves.
 We'll also get up-close-and-personal with some of the furry beasts!

 A highlight of this Easter trip is the spectacular "Lord of the Earthquakes" or Senor de los Temblores procession in Cuzco.
 We will watch the celebration from a restaurant above the plaza and take great photos from the balconies here.
 You can join the locals in tossing the traditional red flowers onto the passing statue for good luck.